Full description of Benjamin-Feir instability of Stokes waves in deep water: Introduction

 Let us mention that modulational instability has been studied also for a variety of approximate water waves models, such as KdV, gKdV, NLS and the Whitham equation by, for instance, Whitham \cite{Wh}, Segur, Henderson, Carter and Hammack \cite{SHCH}, Gallay and Haragus \cite{GH}, Haragus and Kapitula \cite{HK}, Bronski and Johnson \cite{BJ}, Johnson \cite{J}, Hur and Johnson \cite{HJ}, Bronski, Hur and Johnson \cite{BHJ}, Hur and Pandey \cite{HP}, Leisman, Bronski, Johnson and Marangell \cite{LBJM}.
-Also in these approximate models numerical simulations predict a figure eight similar to that in Figure \ref{figure-eigth} for the bifurcation of the unstable eigenvalues close to zero.
+Also in these approximate models numerical simulations predict a figure ``8'' similar to that in Figure \ref{figure-eigth} for the bifurcation of the unstable eigenvalues close to zero.
 However, in none of these approximate models (except for the integrable NLS in \cite{DU}) the complete picture of the Benjamin-Feir instability has been rigorously proved so far.
-We expect that the approach developed in this paper could be applicable for such equations as well.
+We expect that the approach developed in this paper could be applicable for such equations as well, and also to include the effects of surface tension in water waves equations (see e.g. \cite{Ak}).

 To conclude this introduction, we mention the nonlinear modulational instability result of Jin, Liao, and Lin \cite{JLL} for several approximate water waves models and the preprint by Chen and Su \cite{ChS} for Stokes waves in deep water.
 For nonlinear instability results of traveling solitary water waves decaying at infinity on $ \bR $ (not periodic) we quote \cite{RT} and reference therein. \\[1mm]{\bf Acknowledgments.} We thank Bernard Deconinck, Walter Strauss, Huy Nguyen and Vera Hur for several useful discussions that introduced us to the fascinating problem of Benjamin-Feir instability.
 We also thank David Nicholls, John Toland, Pavel Plotnikov and Erik Wahl\'en for pointing us some references.